JhanXXX/JhanXXX.github.io/_pages/about.md

 ## About Me

 I'm pursuing my Master's degree in Transport and Geoinformation Technology at [KTH](https://www.kth.se/en).
 I completed my Bachelor's degree in Civil Engineering at [Tongji University](https://en.tongji.edu.cn/p/#/), where I also undertook a one-year German language program and completed a minor in Artificial Intelligence.
-Outside of academics, I'm a dancer with experience in stage choreography and freestyle battles.
+Outside of academics, I'm a dancer with experience in stage choreography and freestyle competitions.

-Currently, I am actively seeking job opportunities in academy or industry for my postgraduates: PhD student, junior analyst, junior data engineer, etc. Not limited in any specific field, I am interested in spatial infrastructure systems modeling under real-world constraints.
+Currently, I am actively seeking opportunities in PhD studies for my postgraduates.
+Not limited in any specific field, I am interested in spatial and network/flow-based infrastructure system modeling under real-world constraints, decision-making under uncertainties, and nature-based solutions.

 I am self-motivated and easy to communicate with.
 I am capable of both team and independent work, and maintaining good stability under high pressure and criticism.